liorpizman/AnomalyDetection/README.md

 ---- to do ----

-## Multivariate Linear Regression - Results Example
+## MLP Neural Network - Results Example

 ---- to do ----